 - As a general rule of thumb one can turn off the Sensor by the internal power switch when not in use to conserve batteries.

-- The expected battery life of the Handheld is roughly 15 days of continuous operation.
+- The expected battery life of the Handheld is roughly 15 days of continuous operation with name brand alkaline batteries.

 - However when not in use it is suggested to put the Handheld into Low Power Mode by pressing buttons 1 and 2 for 5 seconds.
 One can tell if the Handheld is in low power mode if the button LED does not illuminate when pressed.